ahay/src/user/pyang/readme.txt

-Author: Pengliang Yang, Xi'an Jiatong Universtiy
+Author: Pengliang Yang, Xi'an Jiatong Universtiy, UT Austin
 Email: 	ypl.2100@gmail.com

 =================================================================
 Preamble: This readme files is committed to explain my programs.
 Some of them have been tested.
 The rest are under construction.
 Be careful when you try to use them!
+Please feel free to contact me if you find errors or have suggestions!
 =================================================================

 Under this directory, I implemented the algorithms: